TanStack/table/README.md

 ## Features

 - Lightweight at 3kb (and just 2kb more for styles)
-- No composition needed
-- Uses customizable JSX and callbacks for everything
+- Fully customizable JSX and callbacks for everything
-- Client-side pagination and sorting
+- Supports both Client-side & Server-side pagination and sorting
-- Server-side data
 - Minimal design & easily themeable

 ## [Demo](http://react-table.zabapps.com)